You started applying the ketogenic diet a few days ago and somehow it didn’t work as you desired.

 If you have trouble falling asleep, you can try one or more of the following sleep hacks:

-- Take less caffeine to you.
-Avoid caffeine after 2:00 complete
+- Take less caffeine.
+Avoid caffeine after 2:00 completely.

 - Take a relaxing bath with lavender oil

 - Get up early and go to bed early.
 This regulates your sleep rhythm